itjosephk2/project-three-python/README.md

 ## Acknowledgements

-* My partner, for her unconditional love, help and continued support in all aspects of life to make possible for me to complete this project.

-* My tutor, Marcel, for his invaluable feedback and guidance.
+* My mento, Marcel, for his genuine interest in my best end result and invaluable support and guidance.
+Truly would not have done it without him.

+* My friend and piano tuner for his support and feedback throughout the project.

+* My friends, for their valuable opinions and and critic during the design and development process.

 * Code Institute and its amazing Slack community for their support and providing me with the necessary knowledge to complete this project.